uasal/uasal.github.io/_pages/facilities.md

 ### ground based observatories
 UA offers a world-class research environment in ground and space-based astrophysics with strong interdisciplinary programs across the Departments of Astronomy, Optical Sciences, Planetary Sciences, Physics, and the UA Data Science Institute.
-UASAL collaborates closely with UA fabrication facilities including the Richard F. Caris Mirror Lab, the University of Arizona Nano Fabrication Center, and the Arizona Space Institute.
+UASAL collaborates closely with UA fabrication facilities including the Richard F. Caris Mirror Lab, the University of Arizona Nano Fabrication Center, the Imaging Technology Laboratory, and the Arizona Space Institute.

 ### The Space Coronagraph Optical Bench (SCoOB)
 As part of efforts to advance exoplanet imaging technologies we operate a vacuum-compatible, high-contrast testbed.
 Our testbed is currently configured for visible wavelengths and featuring a 952 actuator deformable mirror.